CLASS-SZ/.github/profile/README.md

 *Class_sz is compatible with **Jax** and now allows for **automatic differentiation** on some of its output, see [here](https://class-sz.readthedocs.io/en/latest/notebooks/classy_szfast_matter_pk_linear.html#Gradients-at-all-k's) for an example on the matter power spectrum.
 The code can now be used in Hamiltonian Monte Carlo and Simulation Based Inference pipelines.*

+***IMPORTANT UPDATE MAY 2026**: A new version of the code is available [here](https://github.com/CLASS-SZ/classy_szlite), it's pip installable, maintained with a test suite, and pure Python/Jax.
+Checkout the [docs](https://classy-szlite.readthedocs.io/en/latest/) with some [cool examples](https://classy-szlite.readthedocs.io/en/latest/examples.html) such as 10s inference with HMC.
+The code is called [`classy_szlite`](https://github.com/CLASS-SZ/classy_szlite).

 ## Documentation

 Check our [evolving documentation](https://class-sz.readthedocs.io/en/latest/index.html).